Denmark Student Visa

 Students who wish to study in Denmark can choose from the country’s many top-ranked universities and offers scholarships and grants to deserving students.

-The conditions for obtaining a Denmark student visa vary depending on your country of origin.
-You can study in the country without any visa if you are from one of the Nordic nations, such as Norway, Sweden, or Finland.
+The conditions for obtaining a Denmark study permit vary depending on your country of origin.
+You can study in the country without any permit if you are from one of the Nordic nations, such as Norway, Sweden, or Finland.
 You will only need a personal identification number, which you will receive when you present your passport or other form of identification upon arrival.